joshuaeckroth/cinf401-website/notes/clustering.markdown

 # Clustering

-- Clustering is used for finding groups or "clusters" of data for which the true groups/labels are unknown.
-- k-means is an iterative algorithm which assigns cluster "centroids" (an average of the points that make up a cluster) and then reassigns points to the new cluster-centroids.
-The algorithm stops when points don't change their cluster assignments.
-- k-means requires deciding upfront the value of $k$.
+Clustering is used for finding groups or "clusters" of data for which the true groups/labels are unknown. k-means is a common clustering technique that assigns cluster "centroids" (an average of the points that make up a cluster) and then reassigns points to the new cluster-centroids, iteratively.
+The algorithm stops when points don't change their cluster assignments. k-means requires deciding upfront the value of $k$.
-- k-means effectively creates a Voronoi diagram of the space.

 ## Iris example